Letting us know about a death

 • We’ll stop sending statements and most letters, once we’ve been told of the death.

-• Some of the communications we send out are produced up to six weeks in advance.
+• Some of the communications we send out are made up to 6 weeks in advance.
 This means we can’t stop these being sent.

 • Bereavement related communications will be sent to the personal representative.